oottppxx/enigma2/plugins/budweiser/README.md

 On the MIPS receivers tested, the service audio can't be muted separately via IOCTL, so an (ugly but smart) hack was "borrowed" from Ziko IPAUDIO plugin.
-This requires stop/starting the entire service, so a video glitch is seen, it can be desabled by setting "mute_tweak" to false in the sources.json file (see below).
+This requires stop/starting the entire service, so a video glitch is seen, it can be disabled by setting "mute_tweak" to false in the sources.json file (see below).

 In some of the above, the example AAC stream does not, or might not, play.